 You are NOT alone in your experience.
 We specialize in working with survivors of every kind of trauma and are able to come up with a unique treatment plan for you, as an individual, to heal from your experience.

 Dissociation is normal!, our mind needs defenses when it has been attacked by devastating life experiences.
 Our mind protects itself by disconnecting the self from these hard experiences with gaps in recall, spacing out, altering emotions, perceptions, and cognitions.

 - Structural Dissociation Theory – As mentioned before, dissociation (detachment or disconnection) is normal, but at times can have a negative effect on your life.
 We can assess the level you dissociate and work toward reintegration and healing to allow you to feel complete and connected.

 What kind of treatment options exist for what I have experienced?

 There are several types of therapeutic treatments that can help one heal from trauma:

-The goal in each of these therapies is to heal from trauma and devastating effects it has had on your life.
-We utilize each approach as appropriate for your individual, unique needs as everyone experiences trauma in a different way.
+The goal is a continual process of healing from trauma and managing the devastating effects it has had on your life.
+We utilize each approach as appropriate for you as an individual, as everyone experiences trauma in a different way.
 Healing is possible and we can help guide you through the process.